Django already comes with the concept of Users built in. Before talking about authentication, let’s create our first User.

 To test it, send a query to the server:

-Basically, when a User sings up or logs in a token will be returned: a piece of data that identify the User.
+Basically, when a User signs up or logs in, a token will be returned: a piece of data that identifies the User.
 This token must be sent by the User in the HTTP Authorization header with every request when authentication is needed.
-If you want to know more about how the token is generated, take a look at the JTW site above.
+If you want to know more about how the token is generated, take a look at the JWT site above.

-Unfortunally, the GraphiQL web interface that we used before does not accept adding custom HTTP headers.
+Unfortunately, the GraphiQL web interface that we used before does not accept adding custom HTTP headers.
 From now on, we will be using the Insomnia desktop app.
-You can download and install it here.
+You can download and install it from here.

 The library creates three Mutations for us, let’s take a look at them.

 TokenAuth is used to authenticate the User with its username and password to obtain the JSON Web token.

 VerifyToken to confirm that the token is valid, passing it as an argument.

 RefreshToken to obtain a new token within the renewed expiration time for non-expired tokens, if they are enabled to expire.
 Using it is outside the scope of this tutorial.

 Besides that, various aspects of the Mutations and JWT can be configured in the library.
 Please check the documentation for more information.